harrypmdev/forest-exploration/README.md

 **Key Command**

-- The user can input the 'help' command to print a list of all valid commands used in the game.
+- The user can input the 'key' command to print a key explaining the emojis that make up the map.
-- A message reminding the user of the 'help' command prints above every prompt for new input in the game.
-- This ensures the user can always find the command they need without scrolling up on the console or checking the README, creating a better UX.
+- Though the map emojis were chosen to be easily understable, the 'key' command ensures that no user will be confused by the map, improving UX.

 <details>
 <summary> Key Command Screenshot </summary>